japn3et/serverless-microservice/README.md

 # serverless-microservice

-In this project , I made a serverless API using API Gateway , Lambda and DynamoDB
+In this project , I made a serverless microservice using API Gateway , Lambda and DynamoDB

 I made a resource DynamoDBManager and defined POST method on it .
 The method is backed by a lambda function which is invoked by the lambda function